milongo/dsml_template/README.md

 # DSML Template Repository

-This is a basic template repository for DSML projects, built using Miniconda as the package manager and utilizing Docker for reproducibility.
+This is a basic template repository for DSML projects that uses miniconda as the package manager and [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) to build reproducible environments for our projects.

 ## Prerequisites